 Goodwill and other intangible assets - Goodwill is tested for impairment on an annual basis, on October 1, and between annual tests if indicators of potential impairment exist.
-For 2011, the Company elected to early adopt Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") No. 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment.
-ASU No. 2011-08 simplified goodwill impairment testing by allowing the Company to first assess qualitatively whether it is necessary to perform step one of the two-step annual goodwill impairment test.
+For 2012 and 2011, the Company used the simplified goodwill impairment test, which allows the Company to first assess qualitatively whether it is necessary to perform step one of the two-step annual goodwill impairment test.
 The Company is required to perform step one and calculate the fair value of its reporting units only if the Company concludes that it is more likely than not that a reporting unit's fair value is less than its carrying value (that is, a likelihood of more than 50%).
 The qualitative analysis, which we refer to as step zero, was performed and the Company considered all relevant factors specific to its reporting units.
 Some factors considered in step zero were macroeconomic conditions, industry and market considerations, cost factors, overall financial performance, events affecting a reporting unit and other relevant entity-specific events.
 The Company's conclusion of step zero was that goodwill is deemed to be not impaired and no further testing is required until the next annual test date (or sooner if conditions or events before that date raise concerns of potential impairment in the business).
+No impairment of goodwill has been identified during any of the periods presented.